renovatebot/renovate/docs/usage/python.md

 #### Specify URL in configuration

-The configuration option `registryUrls` can be used to configure an alternate index URL.
+You can use the `registryUrls` array to configure alternate index URL(s). e.g.:
-Example:

 ```json
   "python": {